juandarr/Algorithms-data-structures/README.md

 ### BFS (Breath First Search)

-- Explore nodes in "layers"
+- Explore nodes in "layers".
 - The graph is traversed by FIFO sequence (First In First Out): every vortex in one layer is explored before to the next one.
 - The queue is the natural data structure to follow such sequence.
 A queue can be implemented using doubled linked listed for example.
+An array is also an option.
 - Running time:
-    - `O(m+n)`, linear time
+    - `O(m+n)`, linear time.
 - Use cases:
-    - Can compute shortest paths
+    - Can compute shortest paths.
-    - Can find connected components of undirected graphs
+    - Can find connected components of undirected graphs.

 ### DFS (Depth Fisrt Search)

+- Explore layer after layer (depth) aggressively, only backtrack when necessary.
+- The graph is traverse in a LIFO sequence (Last In First Out): vertices are explored in depth, as opposed to depth (BFS).
+- The stack is the natural data structure to follow such sequence.
+A stack can be easily represented by an array.
+- Running time:
+    - `O(m+n)`, linear time.
+- Use cases:
+    - Compute a topological ordering of a directed acyclic graph.
+    - Finds strongly connected components of directed graphs.

 ## Misc